Junaid-sadiq/akknives/README.md

 ## About The Project

-Akknives is an eCommerce website that minimalistic and simple design lifestyle enthusiasts can buy from.
+Akknives is an eCommerce website that minimalistic and simple design lifestyle enthusiasts can buy knives from.

 ### Built With: